 - Final orders—which generally last for up to one year—can only be issued after notice and an opportunity to be heard.
-At the hearing, the person would have the chance to respond to evidence that they are too dangerous to have a gun.
+At the hearing, the person would have the chance to respond to evidence that they are at risk of harming themselves or others.

 - A temporary order—which typically lasts 14 to 21 days—can be issued before a full hearing is held, but only if there’s clear evidence that an order is necessary to prevent immediate danger.